steebchen/gqlclient/readme.md

 - Simple, familiar API
 - Use strong Go types for variables and response data
-- Simple error handling
+- Receive a full GraphQL response with data, errors and extensions
+- Respects `context.Context` cancellations and timeouts
 - Supports GraphQL Errors with Extensions

 *Note*: This package already works quite well, but it is under heavy development to work towards a v1.0 release.
 Before that, the API may have breaking changes even with minor versions.

 Coming soon:

 - Uploads
 - Subscriptions
-- More options (http headers, request context)
+- More options (e.g. http headers)

 ## Installation